![]() Ralph Stacey's Agreement & Certainty Matrix Brenda Zimmerman, |

 and began to over-simplify issues and seemed to want to avoid any creative suggestions

-from the board.
 At a board-staff retreat, we presented them with a

 simplified version of the Stacey matrix.
 We used only four categories of issues - simple,